DPDF Student Fellowship Competition

 The DPDF program covers all travel and lodging expenses for fellows to attend both workshops, as well as meals during the workshop period.
 In addition, applicants may request up to $5,000 to support expenses directly related to summer research, such as travel, accommodations, and limited research equipment and supplies.
-Please read the Summer Research Funding section in the DPDF Frequently Asked Questions for Prospective Student Applicants for guidelines as to allowable expenses.
+Please read the Summer Research Funding section in the DPDF Frequently Asked Questions for Prospective Student Applicants for guidelines on allowable expenses.

 - Students who have already submitted proposals to funding agencies for support of dissertation research are no longer eligible to apply to the DPDF Program.
 Refer to the FAQs for details.